Breast Cancer Spreading to the Bones: 6 Symptoms and How To Treat Them | MyBCTeam

 Treatments for Bone Metastasis

-Several treatment options can help kill cancer cells in your bones, strengthen your bones, and reduce symptoms.
+Several treatment options can kill cancer cells in your bones, strengthen your bones, and reduce symptoms to help you feel your best when living with metastatic breast cancer.

 Cancer-Killing Treatments